 So should pregnant women never drink caffeine?
 Dr. Behera says the key to this study is the excess amount of caffeine.
 She says it is hard to find a study that shows the harm in levels below 200mg of caffeine.
 This lets pregnant women have about one cup of a coffee a day, which on average has about 100mg.

-Plastic surgeon Dr. Andrew Ordon is of the belief that pregnant women shouldn’t risk drinking any caffeine.
+Plastic surgeon expert Dr. Andrew Ordon is of the belief that pregnant women shouldn’t risk drinking any caffeine.
 “Caffeine is a drug, it’s a stimulant, why take the chance!” he exclaims.
-Dermatologist Dr. Sonia Batra jumps in to say that for most women, pregnancy is exhausting and that one cup of coffee, just a little, is okay.
+Dermatologist expert Dr. Sonia Batra jumps in to say that for most women, pregnancy is exhausting and that one cup of coffee, just a little, is okay.